 When they nail it, tell your PR team.
 Acknowledge and appreciate its efforts.
 Send an email to an agency principal when you’re happy with your representation.
 Sending flowers, gift cards and other tokens of gratitude are another appreciated option.
 I’ve found it helpful when clients include us in company events, celebrations, dinners, outings, conferences and parties; we always learn more about the brand and connect with contacts within the organization.

 To receive the best results from your PR firm, it’s important to remember – as the original article explains – that a public relations campaign is a two-way street.
 As the client, consider how you can contribute to the partnership by investing your time and resources and by remaining accessible to the PR agency.
 In turn, you should expect the same from your PR firm.
 If you’re looking for a better PR firm, let’s talk.
-If you want to learn more, check out our free e-books on maximizing your PR ROI and how to fire your PR firm.
+If you want to learn more, check out our e-books on maximizing your PR ROI and how to fire your PR firm.

 – Jason Mudd, APR, is CEO of Axia Public Relations.
 He is an Emmy Award-winning accredited public relations practitioner, speaker, author and entrepreneur.
 His public relations portfolio includes work for established national and emerging brands such as American Airlines, Budweiser, Dave & Buster’s, Brightway, Florida Blue, H&R Block, Hilton, HP, Miller Lite, New York Life, Pizza Hut, Ray Charles, Southern Comfort, Verizon and more.
 Connect with Jason on Twitter at@jasonmudd9 and Axia Public Relations at@axiapr.
 Be sure to tweet and share your thoughts below.
 We’ll read and respond to each of them.